 Leadership is an interesting and wide-ranging subject.
-Google leadership, and you will find more than 3.7 billion results, including everything from the definition of the word and the latest business articles on the topic to academic research, leadership-focused professional associations, and hundreds of training “solutions.”
+A Google search on leadership yields more than 3.7 billion results, including everything from the definition of the word and the latest business articles on the topic, to academic research, leadership-focused professional associations, and hundreds of training “solutions.”

-Given the compendium of discussion on the topic, it is no surprise that there are myriad perspectives on it as well.
-When leadership is considered as a personal quality for example, it is a trait a person does or doesn’t have.
 Where leadership is explored using terms such as charisma and inspiration, we find stories of leadership heroes.
 The appreciative biographies of monarchs and political leaders, Fortune 500 executives, philanthropists, and modern-day thought leaders give us shining examples we often feel we should aspire to as leaders ourselves.
 The problem here is survivor bias and idealistic suggestions that effective leadership is really just about adopting the right persona.
 We rarely hear stories where charismatic leaders have failed, and even less frequently have the opportunity to look at the circumstances that allowed these leaders to be successful.

 Strong leadership is work, pure and simple.
-It is not a persona, but a discipline of consistent management, strong communication practices, accountability, organization, evaluation, and critical reflection.
+It usually involves consistent management, positive communication practices, accountability, organization, evaluation, and critical reflection.
 The work of an effective leader is to consistently connect ideas to action, getting things done through people.
-It is a complex, dynamic, and adaptive process.

-There is no sure-fire, always-effective formula for leadership.
 In his 1983 book, The Reflective Practitioner: How Professionals Think In Action, Donald Schön explained that for most professionals, technical knowledge only carries us so far.
-To navigate the kinds of situations we face daily — unique, complicated, sensitive, unstable, ambiguous, and emotional — we need to consistently ask ourselves critical questions.
+To navigate the kinds of situations we face daily — unique, complex, unstable, ambiguous, and tricky — we need to consistently ask ourselves critical questions.
 What do I know?
 How does it apply here?
 Where should I adapt?

 Though the focus of many of my articles is on the habits and routines of effective leaders, it is also important to remember that most practices should be adopted with an attitude of evaluation and adaptability.
 Rigid practices without reflection results in professional blind spots and a lack of situational awareness.

 The most effective leaders are also managers, organizers, planners, auditors, coaches, and teachers.
-They work to identify and address their blind spots rather than trying to compensate for them with motivational nonsense.
-They work with and through people to facilitate results.
+They work to identify and address their blind spots rather than trying to compensate for them with motivation or meaingless “Go Team” nonsense.
+They work with and through people to move the workload forward.
 They find and remove roadblocks.
 They address problems without micromanaging or taking over.
-They practice leadership.